Al Cervi: Syracuse Nationals (1948–1957)

 Besides being named to the All-NBL First Team for a third straight year in 1949, he also earned Coach of the Year honors.
 After the BAA-NBL merger to form the NBA prior to the 1949–50 campaign, he continued to serve in the dual capacity role until his retirement as an active player in 1953.
+However, his last year as a full-time player was 1952; it was the last year that he played at least 50 games.

 The Syracuse teams he piloted took on his relentlessly competitive nature.
 He played a major role in the development of Dolph Schayes.

 The Nationals qualified for the playoffs in eight of the nine seasons that he coached the ballclub, including three trips to the NBA Finals.
 They were twice defeated by the Lakers, first in six games in 1950 and then in seven in 1954.
 The pinnacle of Cervi's coaching career was leading his squad to the NBA Championship over the Fort Wayne Pistons in seven games in 1955.

 When the Nationals began the 1956–57 campaign at 4–8, he was replaced by team captain Paul Seymour.